bryanvaz/vfnet/README.md

 **Known Issues**
 * Certain consumer and business prebuilds do not support a portion of the Resizable BAR(ReBAR) spec at the BIOS level that is required by Linux to create VFs.
 As a result, even though the BIOS states explicit support for SR-IOV and VT-d, the NIC supports VFIO, and Linux reports VF support, when you try to create a VF, the system will report an error in changing the BAR space.
 * There is a known "bug" where Intel drivers will change the MAC address of a VF when a VM boots if the VF's MAC address is not manually set. `vfnet` overcomes this issue by resetting the MAC address on VF creation.
 See https://www.reddit.com/r/VFIO/comments/rdd7jo/assign_mac_address_to_sriov_nic_running_as_vfiopci/ for more details.
+The downside of this work arround is that you will be unable to manually set the MAC address of a VF.
+If you require this feature, please consider submitting a PR to add this feature.

 ## Contributing